bclehmann/Batch-Shortcuts/README.md

 	 b. vim and nano are almost certainly preinstalled with bash, if not, add them to the directory where `$SHELL` is contained (normally `/usr/bin`)

 	 c.
 If you installed github desktop, these are normally installed for you already
- 3. Add the following environment variables [Tutorial](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html)

-	 a.  `defaultLgDir` (Optional, if you don't do this, you will need to specify the directory for `lg` every time)